SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 As the GPSTk is primarily a C++ library, it's API reference should still be used: http://www.gpstk.org/doxygen/

-Part of the goal is to turn this C++ code to the much simpler python code:
+Example of how C++ GPSTk reads a Rinex3Obs file:

 .. parsed-literal::
     // Create the input file stream